 Students use aids such as wall-mounted touchscreens, desktop computers and iPads, and we are piloting specialised video-based learning materials for some of our autistic learners.

 Students can use this technology to make choices which make a real difference to everyday life.
-We are adding assistive technology to our residential areas, giving control to students over tasks like opening blinds and controlling lights.
-This leads to other choices, like choosing clothing for the day, because the student can raise their blind, check the weather and dress accordingly.
+We are adding to our independent living and learning areas, giving control to students over tasks like opening blinds and controlling lights.

 Like all young people, our students like to use technology to relax and interact, with computer games and online entertainment.
 Students and staff are trained to be safe and secure online